sketchplugins/plugin-directory/README.md

 - [PaintCode Code Generator](https://www.paintcodeapp.com/sketch), by PixelCut: Convert your Sketch drawings into Swift or Objective-C
 - [Palette Stripes](https://github.com/sureskumar/palette-stripes), by Sures Kumar: Generate palette stripes in sketch from shape fills.
 - [Paster](https://github.com/volorf/paster), by Oleg Frolov: Sketch plugin.
 Paste text data from clipboard to Sketch text layers
-- [Path Prefix Remover](https://github.com/elethom/sketch-pathprefixremover), by Elethom Hunter: Remove path prefix for symbol instances.
 - [Perfecter](https://github.com/volorf/perfecter), by Oleg Frolov: Make great typography [Sketch plugin]
 - [Perfecto-](https://github.com/pranusarna94/perfecto-), by Pranu Sarna: A sketch plugin to round off all sub-pixel layers at once
 - [PinLog](https://github.com/zhongerxin/pinlog), by Twox: A plugin that would help you note your changeLog and can help other people to find the change in sketch
+- [Pixel Perfect](https://github.com/materik/sketchplugin-pixelperfect), by Mattias Eriksson: Plugin for Sketch for handling layout and sizing of layers automatically based on their names.
 - [Pixel Perfecter](https://github.com/swiadek/pixel-perfecter-sketch-plugin), by Jakub Świadek: Pixel Perfecter helps you find pixel imperfect layers in your documents.
 - [Place Linked Bitmap](https://github.com/frankko/place-linked-bitmap), by Frank Kolodziej: A plugin to place external bitmap files into Sketch and update Sketch layers after external bitmaps are updated
 - [Plant](https://plantapp.io), by Plant: Version control for designers